 Person is the individual accessing services.
 Other terms used for the person may include client, consumer, customer, patient, individual, resident, or service user.

 Risks may include but are not limited to – physical, mental, emotional, and/or environmental risks.

+Trapping is when a person's neck, chest or limbs become trapped in gaps between bed rails or between the bed rail and the bed, headboard, or mattress.
+Trapping is more likely to occur when a mattress is poorly fitted.

 Outcomes and performance criteria